rust-gamedev/rust-gamedev.github.io/content/news/030/index.md

 [Vangers] game from the last century.
 It's in Rust, and uses GPU and multiple threads heavily.

-Something incredible has been brewing within the small by dedicated community of the original game.
+Something incredible has been brewing within the small but dedicated community of the original game.
 They prototyped a pluggable rendering interface in order to support rendering the game via [Rusty Vangers] instead of the default CPU-based rasterizer.
 The plugin is made as a static library sub-crate with a